roguepikachu/kyklos/docs/user/CONCEPTS.md

 - Next boundaries: Tuesday 17:00, Tuesday 22:00, Wednesday 09:00
 - **Controller requeues at Tuesday 17:00** (earliest after now)

+> **Note:** Holiday support is available in v0.1 with ConfigMap-based sources.
+External calendar sync and advanced recurring patterns are planned for v0.2.

 ## Holiday Handling